Voices from the siege of Mariupol

 The mortar rounds landed about 10 yards away.

-Someone was injured, they saw the person being pulled onto the back seat of a car before they piled back into theirs and sped off.
+Someone was injured; they saw the person being pulled onto the back seat of a car before they piled back into theirs and sped off.

 “We were lucky,” she said.